purvakulkarni15/Metis-installation-on-windows/README.md

    - Drop all Metis header files into `include`.
    - Copy `metis.lib` from `METIS-build/Release/` and stash it in `lib`.

-## Victory!

 Congratulations!
-You’ve successfully installed Metis on Windows and lived to tell the tale.
+You’ve successfully installed Metis on Window.
 Your GKlib and Metis libraries are ready to rock.
-Now go forth and conquer your projects with these mighty tools in hand!